1. What's the

 High Voltage electric cables.
 To find out what National

-checker.
+the postcode checker.

 In a nutshell; Transmission apparatus